Digitize 8mm Film. What Equipment Do I Need?

-You’ve got a box of film in the basement with a smartphone, smart TV, computer or other device upstairs.
-You’d like to play the film on these devices.
-You may have even discovered how to convert 8mm film to digital,but assembling the equipment to actually do it is another question.
+It’s time to digitize your 8mm film.
+There is a box of film in the basement with a smartphone, smart TV, computer, or other device upstairs.
+You’d like to play the movie on these devices.
+You may have discovered how to convert your film to digital, but assembling the equipment is not simple.

 The following pieces are required to properly convert 8mm to digital, some of which are combined in some products:

-1. Device that projects film.
-Film was created to be viewed by shining light through it so that it is seen on a screen of some sort.
-This screen is not the electronic screens of today, but anything from a wall to a “high-tech” self-rollup screen just for this purpose.
+1. A device that projects film.
+Film was created to be viewed by shining light through it so that it is seen on a screen.
+Film screens are not today’s electronic screens, but are anything from an empty wall to a “high-tech” self-rollup screen.

-2. Device that captures the projected film.
-Rather than focusing the light through the film onto a screen, the image must be projected into a device that can capture the image in digital format.
+2. Devices that capture projected film.
+Rather than focusing light through film onto screens, images are projected into devices that scan and capture in digital format.

 3. Computer with the power to process captured video.
 Once captured, the film needs to be edited, rotated, color corrected etc. Computers without the needed horsepower will be frustratingly slow if they work at all.